Allowable Blood Loss Calculator

 High-Risk Patients

 If the ABL is low (e.g., under 500 mL), prepare blood products immediately before incision.
-Patients with low volume have little reserve for significant blood loss, so you must transfuse sooner to maintain stability.
+Patients with low volume have little reserve for significant blood loss, so it is recommended to transfuse sooner to maintain stability.

 Critical Care Scenarios